dt3zr/hack-assembler/README.md

 ## How does it work?

 The HACK assembler is written in [Go](https://golang.org/).
-To build the assembler, run the usually build command.
+To build the assembler, run the usual build command.

 ```shell
 go build